nevendyulgerov/initialzr-app/README.md

 # Initialzr App

-Base for custom single page event-driven applications, created with the Ammo API.
+Base for custom event-driven single-page applications, created with the Ammo API.

 ## Notes

 ### Architecture

-This scaffolding app utilizes a custom router and the Ammo API.
+This is a scaffolding app, which can be used as a based for event-driven single-page applications.
+This app utilizes a custom router and the Ammo API.

 The app comes preconfigured to handle scss preprocessing and js concatenation.
 These two methods are uses to create a single stylesheet and a single javascript file, served to index.html - the app's entrypoint.
 The single unified stylesheet contains all style definitions from appDir/assets/sass.
 The single unified javascript file contains all script definitions from appDir/assets/js.